edli2000/connectfour/README.md

 have used while implementing your game.

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I didn't use any external resources to construct this game.
-I looked at some code from earlier
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; homework assignments for inspiration; for example, the file path input was inspired from the
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Pennstagram assignment, and the save to file option was inspired from the TwitterBot account.
+I looked at some code from earlier homework assignments for inspiration; for example, the file path input was inspired from the Pennstagram assignment, and the save to file option was inspired from the TwitterBot account.